Bob Saroya

-Babar "Bob" Saroya (born February 3, 1952) is a former Canadian politician, who served as the Member of Parliament for the riding of Markham—Unionville in the House of Commons of Canada from 2015 to 2021.
+Babar Saroya (born February 3, 1952) is a former Canadian politician, who served as the Member of Parliament for the riding of Markham—Unionville in the House of Commons of Canada from 2015 to 2021.

 Background

 Saroya immigrated to Canada from India in 1974.
 He eventually went on to own several restaurants and became a sales director with Pizza Pizza before first running for office in 2008.

 Political career

 Saroya ran unsuccessfully for the House of Commons of Canada in 2008 and 2011, contesting the ridings of Etobicoke North and Markham—Unionville, respectively.

 In the 2015 Canadian federal election, Saroya was elected as Member of Parliament for the riding of Markham—Unionville.
 His election was unique because he was the only candidate in Canada to pick up a seat from the Liberals, who had won a majority government in that election.

 During the 42nd Canadian Parliament, Saroya sponsored one private member bill, C-338, An Act to amend the Controlled Drugs and Substances Act (punishment), which would have increased mandatory minimum sentences for those convicted of importing controlled drugs and substances.
 The bill was debated at second reading but was defeated by the Liberals; only members from the Conservative Party voted in favour.

 In 2018, Saroya sparked controversy when it was revealed that he took a free 8-day trip to Beijing to get a letter to the then-Tory leader Andrew Scheer delivered and to make the leader’s travel to Beijing happen as soon as possible.

 Saroya was re-elected in the 2019 Canadian federal election.
 During the ensuing 43rd Canadian Parliament he introduced one private member bill, Bill C-238, An Act to amend the Criminal Code (possession of unlawfully imported firearms) which sought to increase the minimum mandatory sentence from one year to five years imprisonment for the offense of possession of a firearm known to be illegally imported to Canada.
 It was brought to a vote on January 27, 2021, but defeated with NDP and Liberal Party members voting in against.

 In the 2021 Canadian federal election, Saroya narrowly lost his seat to Liberal candidate Paul Chiang.

 In 2024, it was announced that Saroya was seeking the Conservative nomination for Markham—Unionville in the 2025 Canadian federal election.
 However, Michael Ma was nominated instead.